mching/old_pages/_posts/2016-06-13-Date-analysis-of-photos-with-R-and-exiftool.md

 ## ..                ...                     ...                 ...   ...
 ```

 Now we want to get a summary of the years of the photos in each folder.
+I used the mode function from [here](http://stackoverflow.com/questions/2547402/is-there-a-built-in-function-for-finding-the-mode) to find out what was the most common year of the photos in each folder.

 ```r